AckerApple/ack-webpack/README.md

   - [Time Saver Scripts](#time-saver-scripts)

 ## Overview
-This package intends to greatly reduce common project setup times when using webpack to bundle javascript code.
+This package greatly reduces common project setup times for the task of bundling javascript code.

+- Includes ability to code watch without the use of webpack nor webpack-dev-server
+  - ack-webpack reloader does not include hot swap reloading, install webpack-dev-server for that boost
+- Includes sophisticated CLI init commands to help get a project going
+  - Somewhat experimental and needs refinements for more complicated tasks
+- Includes sophisticated CLI install commands to help included jsDependencies that are seperate from devDependencies

 ## Step One Installation
 Install ack-webpack into your project